 - 3.2.10 isotropic antenna: A hypothetical, lossless antenna having equal radiation intensity in all directions. - 3.2.11 main lobe: The radiation lobe containing the direction of maximum radiation.
-In certain antennas, such as multilobed or split-beam antennas, there may exist more than one major lobe. - 3.2.12 reactive near field region: The reactive near-field of an antenna with maximum extension

-D is in this context defined as Max(λ , D, $\frac{D^2}{4\lambda}$) where λ denotes the free space wavelength.

-- 3.2.13 relevant source: A radio source, in the frequency range 8.3 kHz to 300 GHz, which at a given point of investigation has an ER larger than 0.05. - 3.2.14 side lobe: A radiation lobe in any direction other than the main lobe. - 3.2.15 total exposure ratio (TER): The sum of Exposure ratios (ERs) of the equipment under test (EUT) and other relevant sources.
+In certain antennas, such as multilobed or split-beam antennas, there may be more than one major lobe. - 3.2.12 reactive near-field region: The reactive near field of an antenna with maximum extension D is in this context defined as $\max(\lambda, D, D^2/4\lambda)$ where $\lambda$ denotes the free space wavelength. - 3.2.13 relevant source: A radio source, in the frequency range 8.3 kHz to 300 GHz, which at a given point of investigation has an ER larger than 0.05. - 3.2.14 side lobe: A radiation lobe in any direction other than the main lobe. - 3.2.15 total exposure ratio (TER): The sum of exposure ratios (ERs) of the equipment under test (EUT) and other relevant sources.